Skip to Content

 PCAS courses support LSA students becoming conversational programmers.
 Conversational programmers understand the task of software development, know the language and specialty terms of programmers, and can facilitate communication between software developers and other parts of an organization.
 Our courses broadly engage with three themes - computing for discovery, computing for expression and computing for justice.
 Our course code is COMPFOR which stands for COMPuting FOR.

-COMPFOR 101 - The Transistor Disruption: How a Tiny Tool Transforms Society and Science
+COMPFOR 101 - Birth of the Digital: How Transistors Transform Society and Science

 This course covers the history and societal impact of a crucial 21st century tool: the field-effect transistor and its computer application.
 Students will learn the simple ideas that make computers work, how Moore's Law has transformed society and science, and where our digital future might lead.